Architecture

 pending_thoughtsSession brief — what happened last session, what's open, what's next.
 Written nightly by the dream script.8,000 chars

-scott_portrait_formingRen's evolving interpretation of Scott — how he thinks, what he cares about, specific observations20,000 chars
+scott_portrait_formingRen's evolving interpretation of Scott — specific, dated observations about how he thinks and what he values20,000 chars

 ren_portrait_formingRen's self-portrait — what she got right, what she missed, what she wants to develop20,000 chars